Story “A LITTLE FLEETING STAR”, by Milcíades Joel Zaragoza Burgos.

 I continued to watch Lorena, head over heels in love with her, as if nothing else existed but us, our love and the certainty that we existed for each other.
 At that moment, we were everything.
 We were the world, we were the mess of the hall, we were the bench where we sat on, we were the building, we were the children that had left, we were the sea, the sky, the stars, we were….
 GOD.

-But suddenly a sense of hurry and extreme urgency took over me.
+But all of a sudden a feeling of extreme urgency and hurry washed over me.
 Unable to hold back the impetus, the following words almost came out of my mouth without thinking:

 -“I love you Lorena.
 Do you wanna be my girlfriend?”